kkaktusenok/KUSABOT-APP/README.md

 Most local AI tools are either too slow, too complex to set up, or just wrappers around cloud APIs.

 KUSABOT is different.
-It's a **self-hosted AI chat platform** built for maximum inference speed using **vLLM** — the fastest open-source LLM serving engine.
+It's a **self-hosted AI chat platform** powered by **Ollama** — swap models on the fly without restarting anything.
 The entire stack runs in Docker and is accessible through a clean **Next.js 15** interface.

 **You get:**
 - 🔒 100% local — your data never leaves your machine